Collaborative and Professional Practice in Dementia Care

 - apply this knowledge to service planning and delivery within your own organisation

 The module is delivered over one semester.
-We offer intakes in January or September.
+We offer intakes in January.

 You will be expected to attend one half day per week.